rticommunity/gazebo-dds-plugins/src/api_plugin/README.md

 # API plugin

-This plugin provides a number of services that allow DDS applications to manage the simulation environment remotely.
+This plugin provides a number of remote procedures that allow DDS applications to manage the simulation environment remotely.

-The list of services includes:
+The list of remote procedures includes:

 * `delete_model` -- Deletes a model.
 * `delete_light` -- Deletes a light.